 Now that was a bit of a shock wouldn’t you say???

 Have a great Christmas and if you are still not convinced by my recommendation check out the original 1947 trailer unfortunately it doesn’t really show the film.

-so you will have to make do with a short clip to give you a small tast of the film…
+You will have to make do with a short clip to give you a small tast of the film.

 MERRY CHRISTMAS FROM POPCORN CINEMA SHOW !!!